-Regulars at The Griddle Cafe are used to long lines and a distinct lack of atmosphere, but with delights like chili and cheese omelets or "Apple Cobbler" French toast in mind, patrons wait contentedly for tables.
-Portions are truly enormous, so think twice before ordering platters like a strawberries-and-cream waffle (topped with sour cream) or the Caballero – eggs, cheese, potatoes, chiles, and chicken chorizo stuffed in a huge tortilla.
+Regulars at The Griddle Cafe are used to long lines and a distinct lack of atmosphere, but with delights like chili-and-cheese omelettes or Apple Cobbler French Toast in mind, patrons wait contentedly for tables.
+Portions are truly enormous, so think twice before ordering platters like a strawberries-and-cream waffle (topped with sour cream) or the Caballero (eggs, cheese, potatoes, chiles and chicken chorizo stuffed in a huge tortilla), unless you plan to take some home for later.
 With delicious food and a menu with a sense of humor, this local standby is worth the wait.
-Make sure to pack your celebrity goggles as stars have been known to flock here in the late morning hours for a daytime pick-me-up.
-(323-874-0377)
+Make sure to pack your celebrity sunglasses as Hollywood stars have been known to flock here in the late morning hours for a daytime nosh.

 At Pitchoun!
 French Bakery Cafe, Frederic and Fabienne Soulies prepare everything from scratch using their family's traditional recipes.
 The couple migrated from France to Downtown Los Angeles in order to bring those unique French boulangerie tastes to Southern California.
 So you'll find crusty baguettes, of course, along with croissants, brioches and other baked goods.
 Breakfast is served all morning, with French Omelettes and Provencal Eggs sening you right back to the last time you were in Paris.
 But it's the Pitchoun! desserts that will make you swoon, all made with eggs from free-range and pasture-raised chickens, and the highest quality pressed extra virgin olive oil or canola oils.
 Think Macarons, Madeleines, Tart Tatin, Creme Brulee and more.
 All are so good you'll be hard pressed to choose just one; but take at least one with you after breakfast, for when hunger strikes later on.